osmajosue/Earthquake_Weather_Serverless_Data_Pipeline/README.md

 # NBA Serverless Data Pipeline (Terraform + AWS + Grafana)

 ## 📌 Overview
-A 100% serverless data engineering project built on AWS using Terraform in under 24 hours.
+A 100% serverless data engineering project built on AWS using Terraform.
 It ingests data from the **Balldontlie NBA API**, processes and transforms it using AWS Glue, analyzes it via Athena, and visualizes key insights in Grafana.

 ---